billobah/london_bike_rides/README.md

 # Acknowledgement

-First, let me give the credit to *Mo Chen* who made and explained this project from his youtube count: https://www.youtube.com/watch?v=nl9eZl1IOKI.
+First, let me give the credit to **Mo Chen** who created and explained this project from his youtube count: https://www.youtube.com/watch?v=nl9eZl1IOKI.

 # 1. Using Python to clean the data